luvsjy/SRNet/README.md

 # SRNet

- Multi-Scale Semantic Learning for Visual-Guided Seismic Data Reconstruction
+ This repository contains the official PyTorch implementation of the paper 'Multi-Scale Semantic Learning for Visual-Guided Seismic Data Reconstruction' submitted to The Visual Computer.

 ## Prerequisites
 - Python 3.8